tleen/json-decompact/README.md

 # Just One Thing

-The module is the function, take a compacted json string:
+The module is the function, take a compacted json string, return it pretty printed:

 ```javascript